Miriam Soljak: Death and legacy

 Soljak died in Auckland on 28 March 1971.
 She is remembered for her advocacy on behalf of working women and the Māori people, as well as her decades-long efforts to address gender discrimination in nationality laws.
 The Soljak family papers are housed in the Dalmatian Archive of the Auckland Council Libraries.
 Her son Philip became an author and her daughter Connie Purdue went on to become a leading name in the New Zealand anti-abortion movement.
+Connie's granddaughter is theatre director Samantha Scott.
 In 2020, Soljak was the subject of a series of mixed-media acrylic paintings, featured at the Waiheke Community Art Gallery as "Signed under Protest" and created by her granddaughter, Katy Soljak.